7 Tables

 • Column totals for a table.

-Much information in Excel is kept in tables with data, a kind of database in a worksheet.
-Although Excel is not a real database program such as MS Access, Excel can be used for simple databases.
-These simple databases consist of one table such as address lists, phone lists, etc. The name database is usually reserved for external files from specific database programs.
-A table with data in Excel was formerly called a list.
+Much of the information in Excel is stored in data tables, which function as a sort of database within a worksheet.
+While Excel isn’t a dedicated database program like MS Access, it can handle simple databases.
+These databases typically consist of a single table, such as address or phone lists.
+The term “database” is generally reserved for external files from specialized database applications.
+In Excel, a data table was previously referred to as a “list.”

-Working with well structured tables is a common activity, especially at data analysis.
-A structured Excel table is also a very good basis for creating pivot tables.
+Working with well-structured tables is common, especially in data analysis.
+A structured Excel table also provides an excellent foundation for creating pivot tables.

 A table is an organized set of data.